Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 3. Emission Spectra

 ## Blackbody Problem
-Bassicly scientists wanted to find an equation which related the temprature of a blackbody to the wavelength / frequancy o
+Basically scientists wanted to find an equation which related the temperature of a blackbody to the wavelength / frequency of the energy it emitted.
+However any attempts to do so always ended with an equation that asymptotes towards infinity (Not in the good way).
+It also didnt follow experimental results.